Daily Practice for Staying Human: Same Rhythm, Different System.

 We need more permission.

-Rhythm isn’t something you impose.
+Rhythm isn’t something to impose.

-It’s something you remember.
+It’s something to remember.

 A way of listening.